-Following the publication of the Initial Report and a subsequent public comment period, the WT reviewed and addressed the comments received (see public comment review tool).
+Following the publication of the Initial Report and a subsequent public comment period, the WT reviewed and addressed the comments received (see public comment review tool attached as Annex A).
 In addition, the WT discussed the outstanding issues it had not been able to cover in time for the Initial Report and updated the recommendations accordingly.
 In order for the ICANN Community to review these updated recommendations, especially those not included in the Initial Report, the WT published a Proposed Final Report for public comment.
-Following review of the public comments received (see public comment review tool), the WT updated the report where deemed appropriate and finalized the report for submission to the GNSO Council.
+Following review of the public comments received (see public comment review tool attached as Annex B), the WT updated the report where deemed appropriate and finalized the report for submission to the GNSO Council.
+The GNSO Council decided to conduct a public comment period on the Proposed Final Report before considering the report and its recommendations.
+Following the closing of the public comment period, the GNSO Council referred the comments received back to the PDP-WT for review to determine whether changes would need to be made to the Proposed Final Report.
+The PDP WT reviewed the comments received (see public comment review tool attached as Annex C) and has updated its report as appropriate.
+This Updated Final Report is now submitted to the GNSO Council for its consideration.
 Upon approval by the GNSO Council, the recommendations would be forwarded to the ICANN Board for its review and approval as appropriate.